ShawnKS/MTG-Net/README.md

 ### Transferring Gain Collection

-We provide several scripts for collecting the transferring gain.
+We provide scripts for collecting the transferring gain [here](./gain_collection).

 ### Baselines

 #### HOA

-The HOA algorithm can be calculated using pairwise task transferring gains, we provide a notebook HOA_compute.ipynb as the exmple.
+The HOA algorithm can be calculated using pairwise task transferring gains, we provide examples in ./gain_collection directory.

 #### TAG